shamdasani/shamdasani.org/_posts/2024-review.md

 - Attended the India vs. Ireland cricket match in LI.
 Cool to see cricket expanding into the US.
 - Spontaneously flew out to California to attend a retreat hosted by my friend [Jordan](https://www.jordangonen.com/)[^8].
 - Started and launched a software side-project with a friend for fun to get back into building the 0→1 muscle.
 Ended up growing revenue decently fast and it proved to be a great training ground for learning sales and GTM.
-- At the end of the month, my family and I dropped off my sister to college at Michigan—go blue!
+- At the end of the month, my family and I dropped off my sister Nesa to college at Michigan—go blue!

 ![michigan](/assets/blog/2024-review/michigan.png)